chmadran/minishell/README.md

 * we use the library erno.h to be able to use error codes

 Using errno.h error codes provides a standardized and consistent way to represent and handle various errors that might occur during program execution.
 The errno.h header defines a set of macros that represent different error codes, and each code corresponds to a specific error condition.
 These error codes are typically returned by various library functions and system calls to indicate the nature of the error that occurred.
 For example, ENOMEM is an error code in Unix-based systems that indicates a failure to allocate memory (insufficient memory).
 It is defined in the <errno.h> header.

+* the other strategy could be to use perror

+Using perror provides a convenient and user-friendly way to handle and report errors in C programs.
+The perror function is part of the standard C library (stdio.h) and is used to print descriptive error messages to the standard error stream (stderr) based on the value of the global errno variable.
+For exmaple, the above code could be ```ft_error_exit("malloc (create_add_env_node)", ENOMEM)``` or more simply ```perror("malloc (create_add_env_node)")``` as the correct erno variable would be automatically found.

 </details>